olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 Both CPU and GPU labs have the standard analysis and ML libraries: PyTorch, TensorFlow, Pandas, NumPy; and visualization libraries: Bokeh, Jax, Matplotlib, OpenCV.
-To see the full list of installed libraries, open a Console from the Launcher page and type in ``!conda list``.
+To see the full list of installed libraries, execute ``!conda list`` in a Jupyter cell, or open a Console from the Launcher page and type in ``conda list``.
 These libraries should cover most use cases.
 You can also find instructions for setting up a custom Conda environment for use with JupyterLab :ref:`here <conda-environments>`.

 The GPU lab provides a single CUDA 12 environment which provides GPU support for PyTorch, TensorFlow, CuPy, and CudNN.